Mo Smith MBACP Senior Accredited Counsellor/Supervisor/Teacher

 135 Casterton Road

-In my work in the prison I find it important to identify the triggers and finding traumas that underly the client’s experience.
+In my work I find it important to identify the triggers and finding traumas that underly the client’s experience.
 I believe that what happens in childhood reverberates throughout our lives.

 Counselling treads a fine line between guidance and advice.
 I’m not a friend or family member.
 We won’t have coffee.
 There are no strings to our sessions, no social expectations to our relationship.
 The client can offload to me without fear.